 Online newsletters are a cost-effective way to post and share department, center and program news with alumni and other stakeholders.

-The newsletter content lives on the unit's website, and Marketing and Communications can partner in developing an email to stakeholders (alumni, donors, etc.) to drive traffic to the content.
 Online newsletters are created and managed by the unit, but they will send the articles to Marketing and Communications for content review before an email will be built for distribution.
-If units would like to share the newsletter with their alumni, our office will manage sending through Salesforce per university standards.
+If units would like to share the newsletter with their alumni, the Office of Advancement will manage sending through Salesforce per university standards.

 To access the online newsletter module, units can request training from ASCTech.